Austine316/Multi-type-branching-inference-on-contact-trees/README.md

 Run it from the command line with a distribution name, for example `python simulation-epi-tree-structure-n-tip.py fixed`.
 The output is `full_tree_edges_<dist>.csv`.
 The committed `MLE/full_tree_edges.csv` (753 valid replicates at `k=4, β=1.5, μ=σ=0.5`, hence `R0=6`, `p_obs=0.5`) is the fixed-degree product of this script.

 **`simulation-epi-tree-structure-one-tip.py`** — an earlier single-observation variant.
 Rather than emitting a full edge table, it records for each replicate the focal state and time, the single observed state `(j_obs, k_obs)`, and the clade lifespan, distinguishing the three terminal cases: tagged-and-observed, extinct, and never-tagged.
 It also carries scaffolding for forward, backward, and recursive contact tracing (`tracing` flags) that is not exercised in the main analysis.
-Its output is `phylo-epi-sim-data-<degree>.csv`, which is exactly the input consumed by the ODE-validation scripts in `ODE vs Theoy/`.
+Its output is `phylo-epi-sim-data-<degree>.csv`, which is exactly the input consumed by the ODE-validation scripts in `ODE vs Theory/`.

 ---

-## `ODE vs Theoy/` — analytic ODEs versus simulation
+## `ODE vs Theory/` — analytic ODEs versus simulation

-(The folder name carries a typo for "Theory.")
 These two scripts confirm that the backward ODE system reproduces the empirical distributions produced by the simulator.
 Both bin the simulated clade lifespans by time to estimate, empirically, the survival fraction `E_i(t)` and the tip-density `D^i_j(t)`, then overlay the ODE solution computed with `deSolve`.

 **`Ei-and-Dij-sim-vs-ode-fixed-degree.R`** — the fixed-degree case.
 It reads `Simulated data/phylo-epi-sim-data-fixed.csv`, conditions on each focal degree `i_foc`, and solves the coupled `E`/`D` system